Model#

 6) "model_name.{dataset_2}.dataset_tensor_2"

-name model_name is not prefixed to list_1 since
+You will notice that the Model name model_name is not prefixed to list_1 since

-when we enabled list prefixing and sent the second list, the Model
+when we enabled list prefixing and sent the second list, the Model name was prefixed

-to list_2 as well as the list Dataset
+to list_2 as well as the list Dataset members.

 Note

-are all prefixed.
+The Datasets sent to the Orchestrator are all prefixed.
 This is because

-turns on prefixing for tensors, Datasets
+Model.enable_key_prefixing turns on prefixing for tensors, Datasets and lists.

 Activate ML Model Prefixing in the Application